-Many traditional meals have to change somewhat to become gluten-free, but for St. Patrick’s Day, we don’t need to change our favorite meal.
+Many traditional meals have to change somewhat to become gluten-free, but for St. Patrick’s Day, we don’t need to change our favorite meal, the slow-cooked corned beef dinner.
 Most of the corned beef brisket I’ve found to cook is safe for gluten sensitive people.
 That doesn’t mean I don’t thoroughly verify the ingredients, but this is one of the easiest meals for someone with celiac disease or gluten intolerance.

 It’s a good beginner’s meal to prepare, you might say, but it doesn’t taste like a beginner made it.
 Easy can be impressive, too!

 For the day that everyone likes to be at least a little bit Irish, living gluten-free means we enjoy a Corned Beef Dinner.
 That includes the brisket, carrots, onion, potatoes, and cabbage, simmered in the crockpot until the meat is tender.
 That’s gluten-free living as easy as it gets!

 In addition to the crockpot corned beef brisket (and any mustard I might want to spread on it after it’s cooked), the cabbage, carrots, onion and potatoes are naturally gluten-free.
 All I need to do is check the ingredients on the brisket, or check with the manufacturer, to be sure of what I’m using.
 Note: If you buy corned beef from the deli, you need to be extra careful to check its gluten content.
 Deli corned beef is not gluten-free nearly as often as the ones you find in the meat section and cook yourself.